CrispDyt/starter-hugo-academic/content/project/pinns-for-solving-2d-3d-possion-equation-with-different-and-irregular-boundary/index.md

   focal_point: Smart
   preview_only: false
 ---
-Physics-informed neural networks (PINNs), a new paradigm for solving partial differential equations(PDE) have attracted great attention due to its flexibility and simplicity.
-We use the PINNs method to solve 2D Poisson Equation with rectangle, triangular, round and pentagram domains and 3D Poisson Equation with tetrahedron, cylinder, cone domains
+Physics-informed neural networks (PINNs), a new paradigm for solving partial differential equations(PDE), have attracted great attention due to its flexibility and simplicity.
+We use the PINNs method to solve 2D Poisson Equation with rectangle, triangular, round and pentagram domains and 3D Poisson Equation with tetrahedron, cylinder, cone domains.

 T﻿he Poisson Equations are listed as follows: